 \subsection{PEFT methods on code-related tasks}

-While prompting methods are gaining traction, they often require significant manual effort to design complex templates and rely on expensive enterprise-grade LLMs like ChatGPT.
-Consequently, most cutting-edge methods for automatic code generation still involve computationally expensive full fine-tuning.
+Many cutting-edge methods for automatic code generation still involve computationally expensive full fine-tuning.
 One alternative approach to full fine-tuning is proposed by \citet{steenhoek2023reinforcement}.
 They use Reinforcement Learning from Static Quality Metrics (RLSQM).
 As reinforcement learning is a very expensive fine-tuning method, they also see the value of using PEFT methods like LoRA to facilitate the training.

 PEFT has emerged as a powerful technique for enhancing code generation with LLMs.
-Researchers are investigating how these models perform on code tasks using PEFT techniques as a more efficient alternative to full fine-tuning and PEFT techniques' effectiveness for different code-related tasks.
-Results show that the effectiveness of PEFT techniques is task-dependent and not transferrable.
-For example, \citet{Ayupov2022ParameterEfficientFO} evaluated adapters and LoRA on various tasks, finding them effective for code understanding but less so for code generation compared to full fine-tuning. \citet{Wang2023PromptTI} reports that prompt tuning of CodeBERT and CodeT5 outperforms full fine-tuning for defect prediction, code summarization, and code translation tasks. \citet{Liu2023AnES} evaluated adapter, LoRA, Prefix tuning, and Mix-And-Match adapter (MAM) \cite{mam} for defect detection, code clone detection, and code summarization.
-They concluded that ``\textit{PEFT may achieve comparable or higher performance than full fine-tuning in code understanding tasks, but they may exhibit slightly weaker performance in code generation tasks.}" Similarly, \citet{weyssow2024exploring} evaluate text-to-code generation using LoRA, (IA)\textsuperscript{3}, prompt tuning, and prefix tuning.
-They compare performance across models of varying sizes (up to 7 billion parameters) against full fine-tuning of smaller models (less than 350 million parameters) and concluded that LoRA is the most effective one.
+Researchers are investigating how to apply PEFT techniques to code-related tasks as a more efficient alternative to full fine-tuning.
+Results show that the effectiveness of PEFT techniques is task-dependent and not transferable.
+For example, \citet{Ayupov2022ParameterEfficientFO} evaluated adapters and LoRA on various tasks, finding them effective for code understanding but less so for code generation compared to full fine-tuning. \citet{Wang2023PromptTI} report that prompt tuning of CodeBERT and CodeT5 outperforms full fine-tuning for defect prediction, code summarization, and code translation tasks. \citet{Liu2023AnES} evaluated adapter, LoRA, Prefix tuning, and Mix-And-Match adapter (MAM) \citep{mam} for defect detection, code clone detection, and code summarization.
+They concluded that ``\textit{PEFT may achieve comparable or higher performance than full fine-tuning in code understanding tasks, but they may exhibit slightly weaker performance in code generation tasks.}'' Similarly, \citet{weyssow2024exploring} evaluated text-to-code generation using LoRA, (IA)\textsuperscript{3}, prompt tuning, and prefix tuning.
+They compared performance across models of varying sizes (up to 7 billion parameters) against full fine-tuning of smaller models (less than 350 million parameters) and concluded that LoRA is the most effective one.